AmadeusK525/CatApp/README.md

 ## CatApp

-Sample iOS application code to showcase the MVVM pattern.
+Sample iOS application code to showcase the MVVM pattern in SwiftUI.
 This uses the public [Cat API](https://thecatapi.com) for getting relevant data.

+There are two pages: a `List` page and a `Details` page.
+Pagination, loading and error states are easily handled with helper functions.

 ### Minimum deployment target